crb912/heic2jpeg/README.md

-# convert heif to jpeg/png
+# Convert heif to jpeg/png
 **About project**：

 based on `nokiatech/heif`: https://github.com/nokiatech/heif
 Inspired by @yohhoy https://github.com/yohhoy/heic2hevc

-When I had really pulled my hair out that I didn't know how to deal with iPhone heic file,the following library helps me.
+When I had really pulled my hair out that I didn't know how to deal with iPhone heic file,the following library helped me.
 https://github.com/monostream/tifig
 I use the code in my project.